erizov/Professor/semester_2/lecture_09_behavioral_patterns/observer/README.md

 4. Implement Observer from scratch using only the function signature
 5. Modify Observer to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Observer for a specific use case (e.g., nearly sorted data)
+7. Optimize Observer for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Observer
 9. Compare Observer performance with alternative algorithms on large datasets